mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 07 - Boolean Variables/readme.md

 # Solutions

-- If Boolean maps to a real world entity is safe.
+- If Boolean maps to a real-world entity is safe.
 Otherwise, model as a State to favor Extensibility.
 This also follows [Open/Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).